-Tower servers work well for small and midsize businesses because of their efficiency, flexibility, and lower price point, and are often set up inside of a locked cabinet or “tower” on premises.
-Authorized users are able to remotely access files on the tower server via the Internet, providing a secure pathway to access and utilize data that lives on your network.
+Tower servers work well for small and medium-sized businesses because of their efficiency, flexibility and lower price point, and are often set up inside of a locked cabinet or “tower” on premises.
+Authorised users are able to remotely access files on the tower server via the internet, providing a secure pathway to access and utilise data that lives on your network.

 What is the difference between a tower server and a rack server?

-The primary differentiation between tower servers and rack servers is their setup environments.
+The primary distinction between tower servers and rack servers is their set-up environments.

 Tower servers stand upright within a cabinet or tower that is often locked to provide further security measures.
-This tower structure has the potential of inhibiting air flow and reducing the cooling capacity of the servers’ fan systems if not stored in an appropriate environment.
-Tower servers are recommended to be kept in a room or closet with a consistent temperature in order to provide the systems with air circulation to keep them from overheating.
+This tower structure has the potential to inhibit air flow and reduce the cooling capacity of the servers’ fan systems if not stored in an appropriate environment.
+It is recommended that tower servers are kept in a room or closet with a consistent temperature in order to provide the systems with air circulation to keep them from overheating.

-Rack servers, otherwise called blade servers, can be set up at any location and are often confused with desktop computers.
-Rack servers cannot be mounted together in a tower, but rather are attached to a stationary piece of office furniture, an office desk being the most popular solution for physically hosting the server hardware.
-Whether positioned underneath, on, or near a desk, rack servers have a smaller footprint, less cabling, and can be more flexibly and strategically placed throughout a given workspace.
+Rack servers, otherwise known as blade servers, can be set up at any location and are often confused with desktop computers.
+Rack servers cannot be mounted together in a tower but rather are attached to a stationary piece of office furniture, an office desk being the most popular solution for physically hosting the server hardware.
+Whether positioned underneath, on or near a desk, rack servers have a smaller footprint, less cabling and can be more flexibly and strategically placed throughout a given workspace.
 However, they also have more fans than tower servers, often making them a much noisier option.

 What are the benefits of tower servers?

-The small and midsize business sector can greatly benefit from the use of tower servers as an IT solution.
+The small and medium-sized business sector can greatly benefit from the use of tower servers as an IT solution.
 A few key benefits include:

-Noise and overheating reduction: Tower servers have incredibly compact design and fewer fans than rack servers but are stacked together into a cabinet.
-For small and midsize businesses that are located in a more compact office space, this can have a sizeable impact on the ambiance of their work environment.
-The low component density also contributes to less chance of overheating.
+Noise and overheating reduction: Tower servers have an incredibly compact design and fewer fans than rack servers but are stacked together in a cabinet.
+For small and medium-sized businesses that are located in a more compact office space, this can have a sizeable impact on the ambiance of their work environment.
+The low component density also means that there is less chance of overheating.

 HPE tower servers

-Your small or midsize business can benefit from HPE’s industry-leading server technology.
+Your small or medium-sized business can benefit from HPE’s industry-leading server technology.
 HPE tower servers are the ideal choice for expanding businesses with remote offices, as they deliver control and agility across your entire data infrastructure and lay the foundation for your hybrid cloud reality.
-We offer affordable, efficient, and secure tower server solutions to simplify the data infrastructure of your small or midsize business.
+We offer affordable, efficient and secure tower server solutions to simplify the data infrastructure of your small or medium-sized business.